pyload/pyload/docs/plugins/addon_plugin.rst

 Another and more flexible and powerful way is to use the event listener.
 All hook methods exists as event and very useful additional events are dispatched by the core.
-For a little overview look at :class:`HookManager <pyload.HookManager.HookManager>`.
+For a little overview look at :class:`HookManager <pyload.hookmanager.HookManager>`.
 Keep in mind that you can define your own events and other people may listen on them.

 For your convenience it's possible to register listeners automatically via the ``event_map`` attribute.
 It requires a `dict` that maps event names to function names or a `list` of function names.
 It's important that all names are strings ::

-    from pyload.plugins.Hook import Hook
+    from pyload.plugins.hook import Hook

     class YourHook(Hook):
         """